muwerk/muwerk/README.md

 Tasks can communicate with each other using an MQTT-like pub/sub mechanism.
 On ESP8266 or ESP32 platforms, the internal communication can be exported transparently using [munet](https://github.com/muwerk/munet)'s interface to the [PubSubClient](https://github.com/knolleary/pubsubclient) Arduino MQTT library.

+See the [documentation](https://muwerk.github.io/muwerk/docs/classustd_1_1Scheduler.html) for more samples on muwerk's task scheduler and pub/sub intertask communication.

 ```
                +-------------------------------+
                |            Apps               |  Samples